 Quality Area 7: Governance and leadership

-For further information about the assessment and rating process, please refer to ACECQA’s website www.acecqa.gov.au or to the assessment and rating information sheets published by the ECU:
+For further information about the assessment and rating process, please refer to ACECQA’s website www.acecqa.gov.au or to the assessment and rating information sheets and resources published by the ECU.

 Once the evidence has been analysed, each service will receive an Assessment and Rating Report and a Notice of Ratings Certificate from the ECU.
 This report outlines the service’s rating and describes the evidence used to determine the rating.